Motomami World Tour: Concert synopsis

 As the audience enters the venue before the start of the show, a progressive Bic pen drawing inspired by the Motomami artwork is projected on the stage while a playlist of selected songs plays in the background, including "Another Brick in the Wall, Part 2" by Pink Floyd, "Obsesión" by Aventura, "Fiebre" by Bad Gyal, "Loco por Perrearte (Remix)" by De La Ghetto and Rauw Alejandro, among others.
 Three minutes before shuting down the venue's lights, "Matsuri-Shake", an experimental punk song by Japanese all-girl band Ni Hao is played.
 Once obscure, loud motorcycle noises emerge from the loudspeakers while smoke comes out of the stage's extremes.
 Rosalía and her dance crew (popularly known as 'motopapis') enter from behind the screen shortly after, wearing a white neon full face motorcycle helmet.
-Rosalía soon reveals herself and performs an extended version of "Saoko", followed by "Candy" inmediately after.
+Rosalía soon reveals herself and performs an extended version of "Saoko", followed by "Candy" immediately after.
 During the performance, with her entirely-male dancing formation running around Rosalía in circles.

 During "Bizcochito", Rosalía walks to the end of the runway and makes a "sassy" fake chewing gum face that became viral on TikTok.
 A high-pitch voice distorter is used on the singer's vocals at the end.
 An extended solo version of lead single "La Fama" similar to the one used in her performance on Saturday Night Live, starts playing while Rosalía puts on a pair of sunglasses.
 Rosalía picks up a guitar and interacts with the audience for the first time during a speech that precedes "Dolerme".
 During the performance, a blue floodlight shines above the singer and the main screen projects images of moving water.
 A medley of "De Aquí No Sales" and "Bulerías" comes right after.
 The former's performance partly recycles that of El Mal Querer Tour while the latter features an avant-flamenco outro that was already spotted on her Motomami Live virtual concert.